 Winter can be a challenge, but it sure puts a rosy hue in your cheeks when you rug up, brave the elements and go about doing some of those winter gardening tasks which have been beckoning from outside.
-Enjoy a warm drink – and the satisfaction – when you come inside.
+Enjoy a warm drink – and the satisfaction of a job well done – when you come inside.

 What’s exciting about this time of year is that the nursery now has a full range of deciduous trees, both ornamental and fruiting, grape vines, berry canes and roses.
-Every year we expand our range and this year we have new varieties of dwarf fruit trees added into our long list of varieties.
+It is at this time of year that nurseries in cool and temperate zones have their widest range of fruit trees.
+Every year we expand our range and this year we have even more new varieties of dwarf fruit trees added into our long list of varieties.
 Now is the best time to plant these guys as they are dormant or ‘asleep’.
 When these plants are having their winter rest, they are very robust and easy to handle.
 Transplant shock is minimised and don’t worry that they look like sticks now because boy, will they take off in spring.
 Our bare root stock are potted to ensure the new roots don’t have the chance to dry out, to maximise success once planted in your garden, but they are still available at very reasonable prices.
 If you need some help selecting a tree or rose, come in and ask our expert nursery staff for advice.
 We have a fact sheet on planting bare root stock.

-We have a huge range of fruit trees to choose from including almonds, walnuts, peaches, pears, apples, cherries, nectarines, persimmons, plums and pomegranates.
-Don’t forget to prune your fruit tree as you plant it (or ask us to prune it for you before you leave the nursery).
+We have a huge range of fruit trees to choose from including almonds, chestnuts, hazelnuts, peaches, pears, apples, apricots, figs, cherries, nectarines, quince, plums and pomegranates.
+We give the trees their final formative prune in the nursery before they go on the bench.
 This is very important as it ensures the tree will transplant well and develop a strong branching structure.
 Those with small gardens can try dwarf fruit trees, such as Ballerina apples, nectarines, peaches and peaches or espalier an apple or citrus tree to create structure and maximise sunlight to your garden.
 Also fun to try are berries -try a currant or blueberry bush (very decorative as well as delicious!) or decorate your fences and pergolas with grape vines, kiwi fruits, passionfruit or loganberries.
 In addition to trees, shrubs and vines, don’t forget the subterranean wonders of the season such as rhubarb, asparagus, certified seed potatoes and shallots.
 All are now available in the shop and the produce area and it’s exciting to watch the emergence of these in early spring.

 Potatoes have a different taste and texture altogether when dug freshly out of the ground.
 Choose a variety you like and then grow your own.
 It is best to use seed potatoes as they are certified disease free.
 They love fertile soils and lots of tucker and as long as the soil is kept mounded around the growing mass of foliage, more and more potatoes will be harvested.